jeremycos/generativ/README.md

 # Generativ

-**Generativ** is a global metaprogramming library that generates code with resusable and sharable scripts.
+**Generativ** is a global metaprogramming library that generates code with resusable and sharable JSON scripts.
 Setup, upgrade or automate any code in a matter of seconds!

+**Generativ cloud** is the public repertory containing all the scripts used for setup, correct bugs.
+They all have a unique identifier.
+It's available here : [Click here](https://github.com/jeremycos/jeremycos.github.io/tree/main/generativ).

 ## 1. Install the package globally